Costly Hiring Mistakes and How to Avoid Them

 Allowing bias into the hiring process

-Bias can eliminate great candidates from the running without you even realizing it, and its costs are significant.
+Bias can eliminate great candidates from the running without you even realizing it, and the costs are significant.
 According to one study on gender bias, a mere 1% bias would result in 32 failed hires a year for a typical Fortune 500 company, adding up to $2.8 million annually in lost productivity.

 Bias can be challenging to fight because it often goes unseen, lurking in our subconscious and causing hiring team members to favor one candidate over another for reasons they may be unaware of.
 To help mitigate bias in the hiring process, resist the urge to make snap judgments about applicants.
 Rather than relying on your “gut instinct” when choosing a candidate, follow an objective hiring process that compares candidates fairly against one another and is repeated every time you want to expand your team.